Jay Karen, CAE

 These are my views.
 My observations on what’s happening inside and outside the golf industry.
 Issues big and small that impact our game and business.
 You may agree or disagree, and I invite discussion and debate.
 I love the game and want the business to thrive.
 So, let’s talk about it.

-On a personal note, Jay has been married for 16 years to an amazing woman, who is an independent college counselor, and has two children: a 10-year old daughter and 7-year old son.
-His primary interests include spending as much time with his family as possible (priorities), playing golf (since the age of 8), amateur photography (who isn’t these days?), social media (he keeps Facebook in business), contemplating the meaning of life (doesn’t everyone?), swinging a 53-pound kettlebell as often as he can (you should too), and eating foods that are really bad for him (one foot on the gas, one foot on the brake).
+On a personal note, Jay has been married for 19 years to an amazing woman, who is an independent college counselor, and they have two children: a 13-year old daughter and 10-year old son.
+His primary interests include spending as much time with his family as possible, playing golf, amateur photography, social media, contemplating the meaning of life, swinging a kettlebell or running trails on Daniel Island as often as he can, and eating foods that are really bad for him.